‘Orphan: First Kill’ Review – A Frustratingly Standard Horror Picture

 Despite a mildly inspired twist the filmmakers have no idea what to do with, Orphan: First Kill is a frustratingly standard horror picture.

-Like we have said before, that is your basic setup, and I won’t discuss any more details for fear of giving away spoilers.
+As we have said before, that is your basic setup, and I won’t discuss any more details for fear of giving away spoilers.
 I will say the script takes a left turn I did not see coming.
 Honestly, I see most twists, and this was interesting.
-The problem is director William Brent Bell (The Devil Inside), and writer David Coggeshall (The Haunting in Connecticut 2) have no idea how to execute it.
-Yes, they have fun for a while, this plot point pitting Esther versus Tricia.
+The problem is director William Brent Bell (The Devil Inside) and writer David Coggeshall (The Haunting in Connecticut 2) have no idea how to execute it.
+Yes, they have fun for a while, and this plot point pits Esther against Tricia.
 Yet, the explanation for keeping such a storyline going makes no sense compared to the risk.